 First Alert Weather Day declared for potential severe weather

+Hot and muggy conditions will continue through the start of the weekend.

 CHARLOTTE, N.C.
-(WBTV) - A First Alert Weather Day has been issued for our Thursday afternoon and evening, with the potential for severe thunderstorms, as well as Heat Advisories and Excessive Heat Warnings issued across the Carolinas.
+(WBTV) - A First Alert Weather Day has been issued for Friday and Saturday afternoons and evenings, with the potential for severe thunderstorms and damaging winds.
+Hot and muggy conditions will continue through the start of the weekend, with highs in the 80s returning for Sunday and Monday.

 - Heat indices at or above 100 degrees through early in the weekend.

-- Strong to severe storms are possible again for late Friday and late Saturday

-Today is First Alert Weather Day, as severe storms are possible into early tonight, with any storm capable of producing damaging winds, heavy rainfall, large hail, and frequent lightning.
-Storms are expected to diminish in coverage overnight into early Friday, with patchy fog possible.
-Overnight low temperatures will be in the mid-70s for the piedmont, and upper 60s in the mountains, with muggy conditions.
+Strong to severe storms are possible into early tonight, with damaging winds the biggest threat.
+Any storm will be capable of producing gusty winds, heavy rainfall and frequent lightning.
+Overnight will be mild and muggy, with low temperatures in the lower 70s for the piedmont, and mid 60s in the mountains.

 Monday is expected to be drier, with high temperatures in the mid to upper 80s for the piedmont, and upper 70s for the mountains, with partly cloudy skies.